siobhanlgorman/After-the-Party/README.md

 # After the Party
 After the Party Live Link [here](https://after-the-party.herokuapp.com/)
 ## Overview
 After the Party is a lighthearted zombie escape game.
 The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.
 The player navigates their way around the house trying to get out safely, choosing to enter different rooms.
 The player also selects items from a box which help to win the game.
+There may be red herrings in the box so choose carefully!
+There may also be unexpected ways to win!
 ## Features
 ### Existing Features
 * The player chooses the name of whose party they are at and who they came to the party with.
 These people then appear later in the story.